The following are eligible applicants for MWMO funding:

 Location and Funding Caps

-All project types should benefit people who live, learn, and/or work in or near the MWMO watershed.
+All project types should benefit people who live, learn, and/or work in or near the MWMO watershed, which covers about 40 square miles in the Twin Cities metropolitan area.
 Any physical projects must be located within MWMO boundaries or drain to receiving water bodies within the watershed.
 Use our find your watershed tool to determine whether you are in the MWMO watershed.
+If it appears that your site is near the boundary, and you are unsure whether it is hydrologically connected via stormwater pipes to the MWMO’s watershed, please reach out to the designated MWMO grant contact.

 Applications that include improvements on private lands will be considered.
 These projects will be more competitive during review if they show ongoing benefits such as public access, public education, and environmental improvement or protection.